Overall well-being

 The maneuvers performed during lymphatic drainage (LD) have a specific goal, which is activating circulation in the lymphatic vessels.
 What is it for?
 The superficial lymphatic vessels collect the fluid that accumulates in skin tissues, filter it in the lymph nodes and return it to the bloodstream.
 LD is therefore a technique where only the skin is moved (not the muscles).

-LD is indicated in all cases where swelling is visible such as:
+LD is indicated in all cases where swelling is visible such as a sprain or after a surgery but also in other conditions such as a concussion, chronic migraine or sinusitis.

 In cases where the pressure applied during a conventional massage causes too much sensitivity or triggers pain, LD is a good alternative.